-- package (str) An import-able package. - filter (Callable[[str], bool]) Filter the submodules found: A callable which takes a submodule name and returns true if it should be included.
+- package (str) An import-able package. - filter (Callable[[str], bool]) Filter the submodules found: A callable that takes a submodule name and returns True if it should be included.

 Returns All submodules to be assigned to hiddenimports in a hook.